ishaaa-ai/connect_five/README.md

 Note for marking: Early on, I forgot to change the name/email of my desktop before making commits, etc...
                   As a result, some of the commits have the name, "Buildtools."
 This refers to Michael Kwan, as modifying git version history is considered frowned upon.

+### Jacob
+Most of my contribution to the project code took place in the ConnectFive class.
+The methods I implemented handle the most important aspects of the game logic; uniformChips(), hasMove(), and checkWinner().
+The uniformChips() and checkWinner() methods handle checking for a player winning (player forms an unbroken line of 5 chips )while hasMove() returns whether there are any possible moves available on the board.
+Another method I implemented is the getCount() method which counts how many chips of the inputted player type are on the board.
+Outside of implementing methods, I added and modified documentation for the class so team members understand what each method is responsible for.
+Another contribution included fixing a bug that prevented our game from detecting a player winning.
+For the README document I completed the Documentation section which is a high-level description of the code structure.